Source Filmmaker

-Source Filmmaker (often abbreviated as SFM) is a 3D computer graphics software toolset published by Valve for creating animated films, which utilizes the Source game engine.
-Source Filmmaker has been used to create many community-based animated shorts for popular Source games, including Team Fortress 2, the Left 4 Dead series, and Half-Life 2.
-On June 27, 2012, Valve released a free, open beta version of SFM via Steam.
+Source Filmmaker (often abbreviated as SFM) is a free 3D computer graphics software tool published by Valve for creating animated films, which uses the Source game engine.
+Source Filmmaker has been used to create many community-based animated shorts for various Source games, such as Team Fortress 2, the Left 4 Dead series, and Half-Life 2.

 Overview

-Source Filmmaker is a tool for animating, editing, and rendering 3D animated videos using assets from different games which use the Source platform, including sounds, models, and backdrops.
+Source Filmmaker is a tool for animating, editing, and rendering 3D animated videos using assets from most games which use the Source engine, such as sounds, models, and, backdrops.
 SFM also allows for the creation of still images, art, and posters.

-SFM includes three different user interfaces and a "work camera" for previewing an active scene.
-The three interfaces are used for creating clips, controlling animation, and fine-tuned adjustments which include:
+SFM contains three different user interfaces and a "work camera" for previewing an active scene.
+The three interfaces are used for creating clips, controlling animation, and making fine-tuned adjustments, which include: